-- ☐ In the last two drawing methods, three editable sizes are available.
-The size is an on-paper size and is the maximum length of a two-arc segment. - ☐ You have a choice of whether the cloud will be placed as a series of arcs in a group or as a single Bézier.
+- Select the drawing method.
+In the first two methods, the tool draws like the Polygon tool, and you have a choice of two arcs or a series of arcs per 'leg'.
+In the other methods, the tool draws like the Freehand tool and the Pen tool. - ☐ In the last three drawing methods, three editable sizes are available.
+The size is an on-paper size and is the maximum length of a two-arc segment. - You have a choice of whether the cloud will be placed as a series of arcs in a group or as a single Bézier.
 If you want to fill the shape with a pattern or color, you need to use a Bézier.